DariaDanilova/camera_calibration/README.md

 These windows you'll get after pressing on Edit and Add icons on the left side of the main window next to the list.
 ![Edit](https://user-images.githubusercontent.com/61746700/131347700-f1bb6bfc-f013-437c-86d7-8d6f29d6baca.png)
 ![Add](https://user-images.githubusercontent.com/61746700/131347718-22524536-f56a-401d-ad84-d06f58f5bbb1.png)
+## Find chessboard corners
+To implement the search for key points, the following articles were used
+* 'Automatic checkerboard detection for camera calibration using self-correlation' by Yizhen Yan, Peng Yang, Lei Yan and other;
+* 'Efﬁcient Non-Maximum Suppression' by Alexander Neubeck and Luc Van Gool.